GBM1228/HR-Gender-Equity-Dashboard-using-Power-BI/README.md

 #

 ## Data Preparation
-Data transformation was performed using Power Query, followed by loading the refined dataset into Microsoft Power BI Desktop for in-depth analysis and reporting.
+Data transformation was performed using Power Query, followed by loading the refined dataset into Microsoft Power BI Desktop for in depth analysis and reporting.

 The dataset for diversity and inclusion has 32 columns and 500 rows.